 If your employer takes any kind of test, they must do it in a way that respects your right to privacy.
 This means that they must collect as little information as possible.
 And they can share the information only with people who need to know.

-If you're not sure that your employer is following the law, get legal help.
+If you're not sure that your employer is following the law or you want to know more about getting a COVID-19 test at work, get legal help.

 Read more about whether your employer can make you get vaccinated in Can anyone force me to get a COVID-19 vaccine?